 Nearly any type of image can be “processed”, but the term is typically applied to digital imagery.
 Regardless of format, there are general processing techniques, which can be used to improve an image.
-Producing an original image for input is known as imaging and the procedures applied for enhancement are referred to as image processing.
+Producing an original image through an input is known as imaging, while procedures applied for enhancement are referred to as image processing.